elixir-lang/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

 ## The `IO` module

-The `IO` module is the main mechanism in Elixir for reading and writing to standard input/output (`:stdio`), standard error (`:stderr`), files and other IO devices.
+The [`IO`](http://elixir-lang.org/docs/v1.0/elixir/IO.html) module is the main mechanism in Elixir for reading and writing to standard input/output (`:stdio`), standard error (`:stderr`), files, and other IO devices.
 Usage of the module is pretty straightforward:

 ```iex
 iex> IO.puts "hello world"